Evertras/simple-homemanager/05-explain-outputs-body.md

 [<- Explanation: Flake.nix output function syntax](04-explain-outputs-function.md)

-In the last section we took our first look at the `outputs` field in `flake.nix`.
+In the last section we took our first look at the `outputs` attribute in `flake.nix`.
 You should now understand:

 - The syntax of a Nix function definition